genome-spy/genome-spy/README.md

 3. lerna bootstrap
 4. npm start

 The `packages/genome-spy/static/examples` directory contains some random view specification that can be accessed through urls like `http://localhost:8080/?spec=examples/first.json`.

 The `packages/genome-spy/private/` directory is in `.gitignore` and served by the development server: `http://localhost:8080/?spec=private/foo.json`.
+Use it for experiments that should not go into version control.

 # Legal stuff etc.

-Copyright (c) 2020 Kari Lavikka.
+Copyright (c) 2019-2021 Kari Lavikka.
 See [LICENSE](LICENSE) for details.

 GenomeSpy is developed in [The Systems Biology of Drug Resistance in Cancer](https://www.helsinki.fi/en/researchgroups/systems-biology-of-drug-resistance-in-cancer) group at the University of Helsinki.